MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Microsoft.Dynamics.Nav.Apps.Management/Remove-NAVAppsForTenant.md

 ```

 ### -DatabaseName
-Specifies the name of the Microsoft Dynamics NAV database, such as 'Demo Database NAV (9-0)', that stores the business data.
+Specifies the name of the Microsoft Dynamics NAV database, such as 'Demo Database NAV', that stores the business data.

 In a multitenant deployment, this is the name of the tenant database.